| Art, Sound

 In this spirit, sonic arts project Disinformation exhibited the “National Grid” sound installation in the basement of the Museum of Installation (art gallery) in Deptford, London, July 1997.
 In the opening event, attended by Gustav Metzger, the pure musical note of live mains electricity – the raw mains hum that manifests in malfunctioning guitar amplifiers, guitar pick-ups and guitar leads etc – was intercepted using a VLF-converted shortwave radio, and transformed into a rhythmically pulsing, hypnotic and immersive low-frequency sound mass – a musical soundtrack for the creative genius of electrification.

 With a nod to the Farsight Collective’s extreme proximity to the guitar shops in London’s Denmark Street, this latest iteration of “National Grid” sends the pure 50Hz note of live mains electricity, direct from a mains electrical transformer, into an audio mixer, electric guitar pedal, amplifier and sub-bass loudspeaker.
-Using a simple electronic version of the micro-tuning techniques devised by the 18th century composer Guiseppe Tartini, the guitar pedal transforms electromagnetic noise from live alternating current into a monolithic, ultra-minimalist rumble, that also simulates the rhythms of that most anthropomorphic of all musical phenomena – the beating of the human heart.
+Using a simple electronic version of the micro-tuning techniques devised by the 18th century composer Giuseppe Tartini, the guitar pedal transforms electromagnetic noise from live alternating current into a monolithic, ultra-minimalist rumble, that also simulates the rhythms of that most anthropomorphic of all musical phenomena – the beating of the human heart.

 Exhibited in the massive subterranean space beneath the Farsight Collective, the “National Grid” sound artwork articulates the architectural acoustics of its own exhibition space, creating both sympathetic resonances, and also standing waves, which visitors “play” by means of their own movements through and interactions with the acoustic space.